 At the Monaco Historic Grand Prix weekend in mid-May, Leclerc took Niki Lauda’s 1974 Ferrari car on a demonstration run on the circuit.
 Everything was going fine, until the Rascasse corner, where a braking issue saw Leclerc slide rearwards into the barriers.

 Home race curses are nothing new in Formula 1.
 One of the most unlucky drivers at his home event in F1 history is Rubens Barrichello.
 The Brazilian made 19 starts at Interlagos during his career and failed to finish on 11 occasions.

-Should Leclerc finish the Monaco Grand Prix this year, it would be the first time a Monegasque driver has finished their home race since Olivier Beretta finished eighth in 1994.
-If he scores points, Leclerc will become the first Monegasque driver to score points at the Monaco Grand Prix since Louis Chiron in 1950.
+Charles Leclerc finally finished the Monaco Grand Prix in 2022, making it the first that a Monegasque driver finished their home race since Olivier Beretta finished eighth in 1994.
+Finishing fourth, Leclerc became the first Monegasque driver to score points at the Monaco Grand Prix since Louis Chiron in 1950.

 However, Leclerc’s chances of winning or even finishing on the podium fell apart due to poor strategy choices.
 Leclerc secured pole position for the Monaco Grand Prix for a second year in a row and led the first 17 laps of the race but was left calling his Sunday afternoon “a freaking disaster”.

 After being told to pit for dry tyres at the same time as team-mate Carlos Sainz ahead, Ferrari then reversed their decision and told Leclerc to stay out.
 It was too late however and Leclerc found himself double stacked behind his team-mate, dropping behind the two Red Bull drivers in the process.